 Franziskanerplatz is located in one of Vienna’s oldest quarters, just a few minutes’ walk from Stefansplatz.
 Its name is derived from the Franziskanerkirche (Franciscan Church) that was built here in the 17th century in a Renaissance style that incorporated Gothic elements.
 Like any good city square, it also had a spring, called the Moses Spring.

 A veteran of the Franziskanerplatz dining scene is the Kleines Café.
 Designed in the mid-1970s by architect Hermann Czech, today it still remains a popular meeting place for the art scene.
 In the summer patrons can relax at tables on the square directly in front of the café.
-The Gasthaus Pöschl restaurant is located on Weihburggasse, which leads to Franziskanerplatz.
-It also includes an outdoor dining area on the square.
+Gasthaus Pöschl is popular for its outstanding Viennese cuisine.
 The newest addition to the dining scene is Artner am Franziskanerplatz, where a former printing shop has been converted into an elegant restaurant.
 The vaulted brick cellar houses not only a dining area, but also an extensive wine cellar.

 A few doors down, situated in a beautiful courtyard, is Die vermischte Warenhandlung, with its adorable collection of accessories and curios.
 Visitors looking for a gift or souvenir will certainly not be disappointed.
 Right next door to the Kleines Café, hand-made glasses of the Tyrolean company Rolf Spectacles are available.
 The special glasses made from wood, stone and horn have already received multiple awards around the world.